flammie/omorfi/docs/lexemes.markdown

 _This is an automatically generated documentation based on omorfi lexical database._

-Lexemes are the word-entries of omorfi, currently we have only documented the ones that are commonly problematic, in terms of unexpected ambiguity, exceptional spelling or anything otherwise worth noting.
+Lexemes are the word-entries of omorfi.
+We currently only have extra documentation for the ones that are commonly problematic:
+1. all homonyms
+1. other ambiguity
+1. exceptional spelling, inflection or so
+1. any other FAQ

 In attributes column we use following emoji shorthands:
 * ☢ for lexemes listed as unlikely for disambiguation purposes